 To apply or modify auditing policy settings for a local file or folder

-Right-click the file or folder that you want to audit, click Properties, and then click the Security tab.
+Select and hold (or right-click) the file or folder that you want to audit, select Properties, and then select the Security tab.

-In the Advanced Security Settings dialog box, click the Auditing tab, and then click Continue.
+In the Advanced Security Settings dialog box, select the Auditing tab, and then select Continue.

 Do one of the following:

-- To set up auditing for a new user or group, click Add.
-Click Select a principal, type the name of the user or group that you want, and then click OK.
+- To set up auditing for a new user or group, select Add.
+Select Select a principal, type the name of the user or group that you want, and then select OK.

-- To remove auditing for an existing group or user, click the group or user name, click Remove, click OK, and then skip the rest of this procedure.
+- To remove auditing for an existing group or user, select the group or user name, select Remove, select OK, and then skip the rest of this procedure.

-- To view or change auditing for an existing group or user, click its name, and then click Edit.
+- To view or change auditing for an existing group or user, select its name, and then select Edit.

 In the Type box, indicate what actions you want to audit by selecting the appropriate check boxes:

-In the Applies to box, select the object(s) that the audit of events will apply to.
+In the Applies to box, select the object(s) to which the audit of events will apply.
 These include: